opinion5 min read2026-04-12

 The practices that succeed with SEO share three characteristics:

 1. Niche-specific strategy.
-Not "healthcare SEO" — functional medicine SEO built around the specific patient journey, trust requirements, and search behavior of this niche.
+Not "healthcare SEO."
+Functional medicine SEO, built around the specific patient journey, trust requirements, and search behavior of this niche.

-2. Engineering-grade systems.
+1. Engineering-grade systems.
 Instrumented tracking, proper schema, conversion-optimized funnels.
 Not a blog and a prayer.